Kenneth Nordtvedt: Gravitation

 In 1968 Nordtvedt calculated how and to what degree the gravitational-to-inertial mass ratio of gravitationally compact bodies—bodies with significant gravitational binding energy—will generally differ from one in gravity theories other than general relativity, and he then showed how lunar laser ranging data could be used to measure that key ratio to significant precision for the Earth.
 This phenomena is now called the Nordtvedt effect.
 This effect would violate the equivalence principle, and no evidence of this effect has been found.
 This effect is of special interest in alternative scalar–tensor theories of gravity, like Brans–Dicke theory.

 He showed in 1988 that general relativity's gravitomagnetism between Earth and Moon, as those bodies orbit the Sun, was essential to fitting the synodic month and half synodic month range signals from lunar laser ranging.

 Genetic genealogy

-Nordtvedt is performed research into genetic haplogroups, particularly the Y-chromosome DNA group I, to which he belongs.
+Nordtvedt performed research into genetic haplogroups, particularly the Y-chromosome DNA group I, to which he belonged.